ayoyu/DecisionTree/README.md

-# :u6e80: TgAlgo
+# Decision Trees
-## Template Library for Tree and Graph Algorithms
+## Template Library for Decision Tree Algorithms
-### Under development :construction: (:bulb:Examples will be provided at each stage of the implementation of certain algorithms)
+### (Examples will be provided at each stage of the implementation of certain algorithms)

 ## Cmake Building
 ```shell